Start9Labs/documentation/site/source/user-manual/ssh.rst

             echo "HiddenServiceDir /var/lib/tor/ssh" >> /etc/tor/torrc && echo "HiddenServicePort 22 127.0.0.1:22" >> /etc/tor/torrc

 #.
-Reload the Tor configuration with your edits:
+Restart your Embassy by exiting chroot edit mode:

     .. code-block:: bash

-        systemctl reload tor
+        exit

 #.
-Gather the ".onion" address you just created:
+Ssh in to your embassy again and gather the ".onion" address that was generated:

     .. code-block:: bash

         cat /var/lib/tor/ssh/hostname

+.. note:: Your newly generated .onion address is unique for SSH access only and should not be confused with the main .onion address for the Embassy.

 Configure local SSH client
 .....